Halldorophone: Concert music

-Nicole Robson (UK) performed a study for solo (digital) halldorophone "Dual/duel/duet/for/with/halldorophone" at NIME (New Interfaces for Musical Expression conference) in 2020.
+Secondson, an artist from the United Kingdom, performed with the halldorophone at The National Museum of Wales for an improvised performance including Cian Ciaran and The Gentle Good on 19 August 2019.
+It was the first live performance with a halldorophone in the United Kingdom.

-Secondson (UK) performed at The National Museum of Wales for the improvised performance 8 with Super Furry Animals' Cian Ciaran, The Gentle Good and others on 19 August 2019 with the halldorophone.
-The very first live performance with halldorophone in the UK.
+Nicole Robson, of the United Kingdom, performed a study for solo halldorophone "Dual/duel/duet/for/with/halldorophone" at the New Interfaces for Musical Expression conference in 2020.

-Johan Svensson (SE) has composed two works for halldorophone and a second instrument:
+Swedish composer Johan Svensson has composed two works for halldorophone and a second instrument.